fmkuhn/RangersCards/README.md

 # Rangers Cards

 Create and edit decks — it will even check the deck-building rules to keep you honest.
 You can also group together decks into campaigns to track your progress.
-The app can be used with local decks, or you can link your RangersDB account to sync changes on the go.
+The app can be used with local decks and/or campaigns, or you can link your RangersDB account to sync changes on the go.

 * Edit and upgrade your decks, either offline or by linking your RangersDB account.
-* Track scenario results and keep the campaign log up to date.
-(Campaigns supports RangersDB too)
+* Track scenario results and keep the campaign log up to date, either offline or by linking your RangersDB account.
 * Use the advanced card search.

 ## Translations